 A post-fight urine test was not conducted and many cried foul, that Pryor might have had some kind of ‘help’ to get the win.

 Although Arguello’s face was a bloody mess by the end of the bout, he had “knocked Pryor sideways and brought huge roars from the crowd.”

 The American was fuming and accepted a rematch to prove the naysayers wrong.

 It seemed he had Arguello’s number after all, though, as he battered his rival into a 10th-round defeat in September 1983.

 The two fighters became firm friends in retirement, with Pryor going to Nicaragua to support Arguello’s political aspirations.

 They also broke bread at the International Boxing Hall of Fame, where both were rightfully inducted after they retired, but in 2009 Arguello died in mysterious circumstances from a gunshot to the heart.
-Some said it was suicide, other felt more sinister elements of South American society were responsible.
+Some said it was suicide, other felt more sinister elements of Central American society were responsible.

 Pryor was broken, for on that night in 1982 their hearts were fused as one in a furious tussle for supremacy over each other.